• Free shipping on all orders

 Image Credit: Spaskov, Shutterstock

 The Greyhound is athletic, graceful, and fast.
-It can reach speeds of up to 40 miles per hour when running.
-They need moderate exercise and mental stimulation to prevent boredom and anxiety.
+When running, they can reach up to 40 miles per hour.
+They’re not distance runners, and they only need moderate exercise and mental stimulation to prevent boredom and anxiety.
 They can be trained with positive reinforcement and patience but may also be stubborn and easily distracted.

-This breed is often described as gentle and intelligent.
-They can be extremely affectionate with their owners, though they may be shy towards strangers.
-Early socialization is essential to keep them from becoming fearful of strangers.
+Greyhounds are gentle and affectionate with their owners, though they may be shy to strangers.
+Early socialization is essential to keep them from becoming fearful of new guests and neighbors.
 While they’re often good with children and other pets, they’re prone to chasing fast-moving objects (something to keep in mind with small pets and children).

 7. Italian Greyhound